-- 1. Check that the drain plug (B) is properly tightened. - 2.
-Add coolant through the heat exchanger filler port on top (A).
-Stop filling when coolant is reaching the bottom of the filler cap lip. - 3.
-Close and secure cap. - 4.
-Start the engine and let it operate few minutes at idle.
+- 1. Check that the drain plug A is properly tightened. - 2.
+Remove the vent knob (red dot). - Add coolant through the heat exchanger filler port Stop filling when overfilling through vent.
+Secure vent. - 4.
+Check the coolant level in the expansion tank.
+Top up if necessary. - Start the engine and let it operate few minutes at idle.
 Stop the engine, wait few minutes and check the coolant level in the heat exchanger and in the expansion tank.
 Top up if necessary.